 What is a lifestyle impact claim?
 How does glaucoma affect your life?
 Have you had to make any changes in your daily life?
 Do you need any extra help from family members?
 Are you having difficulty seeing objects?
 Are you under threat of losing your driver’s license?
 These are some of the questions to think about.
 If you are able to answer “YES” to any of these, you should file.

 Why is getting an eye exam for glaucoma important?
 Think about the consequences if you do not.
 Losing your eyesight will have a major impact on the things you do.
 You will not see your children’s activities; you can lose your ability to drive.
 Think about what type of impact reduced vision or blindness will have on you.
 If you can prevent it or at least slow it down, why wouldn’t you do what is necessary?

 Your vision is one of your most important functions to participate in life.
 The VA has the facilities and covers preventative eye examinations, why not take advantage of that.
 Glaucoma sneaks up on you and takes away your vision.
 Get your eyes checked regularly to help stop it from happening.

 January is glaucoma awareness month, so take the time to get your eyes checked.

-If you need help filing a claim for glaucoma, the VA Claims Insider’s Experts can help you through the process.
+If you need help filing a claim for glaucoma, the VA Claims Insider’s Coaches can help you through the process.
 We can help guide you and build a strategy, so you get the VA disability you deserve by law.
 Visit VA Claims Insider Elite, to sign up now.